nutechsoftware/AlarmDecoder-IoT/README.md

 - Use the SmartThings developer workspace to create custom profiles and onboarding as described [here](https://community.smartthings.com/t/how-to-build-direct-connected-devices/204055)

+## Configure the AD2IoT device.
+ - Connect the ESP32 development board USB to a host computer and run a terminal program to connect to the virtual com port.
+ - Configure the AD2* Source cli command **'ad2source'**
+ - Configure the SmartThings security credentials **'stserial'** **'stpublickey'** **'stprivatekey'**
+  - Add the credentials to the SmartThings developer workspace.

+## AD2Iot CLI command reference
+ - help
+   - Show the list of commands or give more detail on a command.
+ - reboot
+   - Reboot the microcontroller
+ - cleanup
+   - Erase adoption and other NV data and set the device back into adopt mode for SmartThings.
+ - button
+   - Simulate a button press event.
+ - code
+   - Manage user codes.
+ - vpaddr
+   - Manage virtual partitions.
+ - ad2source
+   - Configure the source for AlarmDecoder signals.
+Local UART or remote using tcpip to a remote host and port.
+ - stserial
+   - Sets the SmartThings device_info serialNumber
+ - stprivatekey
+   - Sets the SmartThings device_info privateKey
+ - stpublickey
+   - Sets the SmartThings device_info publicKey

 ## Building firmware
 ### Configure the project